rstraub/ngrx-demo/assignments.md

 1. Model the todos in our state.
 1. Write a selector for the todos and use it in the home component to retrieve the todos.
-1. Make the todos property in the home component an observable array of todos and use the async pipe in the template to resolve the todos asynchronously
+1. Make the todos property in the home component an observable array of todos and use the async pipe in the template to resolve the todos asynchronously.
 1. Add the schematics dependency `npm install github:ngrx/schematics-builds --save-dev`
 1. Add the schematics info to our `angular-cli.json` file.
 Add a new key for `cli` and in that object add `"defaultCollection": "@ngrx/schematics"`.
 We can now use schematics to generate ngrx files.
 1. Use the cli to generate our effects root module: `ng generate effect App --root --module app.module.ts --collection @ngrx/schematics`.
 It generates the effects file and required setup.
-1. Add three new actions to our app actions called GetTodos, AddTodo and UpdateTodo.
+1. Add four new actions to our app actions called GetTodos, AddTodo, DeleteTodo and UpdateTodo.
 1. Model getting the todos with an [effect](https://github.com/ngrx/platform/blob/master/docs/effects/README.md#example).
 1. In the home component dispatch the GetTodos action instead of subscribing to the todo service in the `getTodos` method.
-1. Remove the calls to the todo service for updating and adding todos from the home component.
+1. Remove the calls to the todo service for updating, deleting and adding todos from the home component.
+1. Dispatch the update, delete and add actions from the home component.
-1. Handle the update and add actions in our new [effect](https://github.com/ngrx/platform/blob/master/docs/effects/README.md#example).
+1. Handle the update, delete and add actions in our new [effect](https://github.com/ngrx/platform/blob/master/docs/effects/README.md#example).
 1. The loading action we wrote in the first assignment can now be removed.
-The loading state should now be set to true in the reducer for the GetTodos, AddTodo and UpdateTodo actions.
+The loading state should now be set to true in the reducer for the GetTodos, AddTodo, DeleteTodo and UpdateTodo actions.

-## A bit more practice (Todo dialog)
+## Todo dialog

 Lets model the next interaction in our application.
 Opening and closing the todo dialog.
 We use the dialog to both create new todos and to edit existing todos.
 This another good example of UI state.